-When people fight things can come to blows (and in post-Zapatista times Zinacantecs may resort to more serious weapons).
+When people fight over land and other matters, things can come to blows (and in post-Zapatista times Zinacantecs may resort to more serious weapons).
 Local courts thus sometimes have to deal with brothers who have punched each other in a drunken rage, husbands who have battered (or sometimes been battered by) their wives, and suspected witches dragged from their houses in the middle of the night who have survived to complain to a magistrate about it.

 Usually, however, Zinacantecs fight with words.
 A powerful axiom of modern linguistic anthropology puts interaction-the real time encounter of interlocutors-at the heart of multiple mutually reinforcing "orders of indexicality" (Silverstein 2003) from which most of our evidence for social categories writ large must be drawn.
 People talking together, and the linguistic forms they employ, give us first order, ground-level evidence about social life writ small.
 Higher-order theorizing (native but also analytic) about such first-order encounters is the basic stuff of further social analysis.
-In Zinacantán, for example, just as friendliness is framed in a verbal idiom, so, too, is antagonism: when things go well, people lek sk'opon sbaik [talk together well]; when they don't, mu xa sk'opon sbaik [they no longer talk to each other] at all.
+In Zinacantán, for example, just as friendliness is framed in a verbal idiom, so, too, is antagonism: when things go well, people lek sk'opon sbaik 'talk together well'; when they don't, mu xa sk'opon sbaik 'they no longer talk to each other' at all.
 "Talking together," in fact, is a standard euphemism for being a friend, an ally, or a lover; it is what miscreant teenagers and would-be spouses do, as well as formal petitioners seeking a favor, politicians making a deal, or even just friends agreeing to hang out together.
-Conversely, the transitive verb of saying ut (to tell someone [something]) also means "to scold" or "to upbraid," and its reflexive form comes close in meaning to verbal "fighting": a mutual exchange of angry words.
-When people yutoj sbaik [have scolded each other] they have quarreled in such a way that one can presume their relationship to be somehow at least temporarily broken.
-When agreements are reached or arrangements made in a proper way, they are said to have been achieved ta lekil k'op [with good words].
-On the other hand, the root k'op (speech, language, word) also means "serious matter, dispute, fight," especially when in grammatically possessed form.
-When people have a disagreement, oy s-k'op (3E- $\tilde{k}'$ op), literally "their word exists, i.e., there is a dispute between them," and if the matter is complex people observe that ep s-k'op-lal (3E-word-SUF) [there's a lot to be said about it].
-Telling a lie is to nop k'op, literally "think (a) word."
-The root k'op also underlies the metaphor behind the name for a magistrate or dispute settler, j-pas-k'op or j-meltzanej-k'op, literally "maker or fixer of words."
-All of these verbal tropes for social relationships rely variously on how people actually address themselves to one another in different face-to-face situations, and the stances (DuBois 2007, Jaffe 2009) they adopt on such occasions.
+When agreements are reached or arrangements made in a proper way, they are said to have been achieved ta lekil k'op 'with good words.'
+On the other hand, the root k'op 'speech, language, word' also means 'serious matter, dispute, fight,' especially when grammatically possessed.
+When people have a disagreement, oy s-k'op (3E-k'op)1, literally 'their word exists, i.e., there is a dispute between them,' and if the matter is complex people observe that ep s-k'op-lal (3E-word-SUF) 'there's a lot to be said about it.'
+Telling a lie is to nop k'op, literally 'think (a) word.'
+The transitive verb of saying ut 'to tell someone [something]' also means 'to scold' or 'to upbraid,' and its reflexive form comes close in meaning to verbal 'fighting': a mutual exchange of angry words.
+When people yutoj sbaik 'have scolded each other' they have quarreled in such a way that one can presume their relationship to be somehow at least temporarily broken.
+This is the metaphor behind the name for a magistrate or dispute settler, j-pas-k'op or j-meltzanej-k'op, luiterally "maker' or 'fixer of words.'
+All of these verbal tropes for social relationships rely variously on how people actually address themselves to one another in different face-to-face situations, and the stances (DuBois 2007, and see Jaffe 2009) they adopt on such occasions.
 By attention to specific formal details of how argumentative exchanges are constructed, "the sociocultural reality manifested in-and-by discursive interaction becomes analytically visible, an immanent semiotic fact in such events of self- and other-definition" (Silverstein 2003:227).